ConfederacyOfGaia/Gaia/orcish-runes.md

 #### Aura of Invulnerability

-Starting at 18th level, when you activate your Aura of Protection, you can choose to cast the *invulnerability* spell on yourself at the same time by spending 10 sorcery points.
-Casting *invulnerability* in this way does not expend material components or require concentration, and lasts for the duration of your Aura of Protection.
+Starting at 18th level, you learn the *invulnerability* spell.
+You can cast it using a spell slot or by spending 10 sorcery points.
+When you cast it using sorcery points, it does not expend material components or require concentration.